Bernardo-MG/spring-ws-security-soap-example/readme.md

 # Spring Web Services WS-Security Example

-Small web service setting up a SOAP web service using several [WS-Security][ws-security] protocol configurations.
+[Spring WS][spring-ws] SOAP web service setting up the various [WS-Security][ws-security] protocols.

-This web service makes use of Spring, more exactly it makes use of the [Spring WS Security][spring-ws] library, to create and set up endpoints to the diverse authentication methods the security protocol allows.
+The project prepares several endpoints, one for each security protocol (unsecured, plain password, digested password, signed and encrypted).
+Two implementations of WS-Security, [WSS4J][wss4j] and [XWSS][xwss], are used for this.

-For this two implementations of WS-Security are used, the [WSS4J][wss4j] and [XWSS][xwss] ones.
-While of the achieve the same goals the way they are set up is different for each.
+All these endpoint are based on the same structure: an annotated class, a XSD file used to generate the WSDL and a simple model.
+Only the actual Spring configuration varies from one another.

 [![Release docs](https://img.shields.io/badge/docs-release-blue.svg)][site-release]
 [![Development docs](https://img.shields.io/badge/docs-develop-blue.svg)][site-develop]